Nashville, Tennessee Social Security Disability Lawyer

 Peter T. Skeie is dedicated to getting you compensation

-Injuries, disabilities, and mental illnesses can affect all aspects of victims' and families' lives.
-One of the most serious effects is economic—serious, disabling injuries and mental incapacitation prevent people from working to earn a living, provide for their families, and keep up with long-term medical costs.
+Injuries, disabilities, and mental illnesses can affect all aspects of victims’ and families’ lives.
+One of the most serious effects is economic—serious, disabling injuries and mental incapacitation prevent people from working to earn a living, from providing for their families, and from keeping up with long-term medical costs.

 How to obtain benefits

-Once you apply for benefits, the Social Security Administration (SSA) informs you in about three to five months if your claim is accepted.
-If not, you must appeal your case and wait again to see if your claim has been accepted.
-If it is denied again, you can re-appeal and you may have to appear before an Administrative Law Judge.
-Cases that go before administrative or even federal court can last two years or more.
+Once you apply for benefits, the Social Security Administration (SSA) informs you in about three to five months if your claim has been approved.
+If not, you must appeal your case and wait again to see if your claim has been approved.
+If it is denied again, you can appeal once more and you may have to appear before an Administrative Law Judge.
+Cases that must go before administrative or even federal court can last two years or more.

-Please view this site's FAQ page to learn how to apply for SSD benefits and how a lawyer can help you with your SSD claim.
+Please view this site’s FAQ page to learn how to apply for benefits and how a lawyer can help you with your claim.

 When the SSA considers someone to be disabled

-To be considered disabled, the person in question must have sustained a physical or mental injury or illness that has lasted or will last at least one year, or if that injury is expected to result in death.
-These assessments are made according to medical reports, lab reports, and physical signs of injury or disease.
-If your injury fits the SSA's definition, the SSA considers many other factors to decide if you are eligible for SSD:
+To be considered disabled, you must have sustained a physical or mental injury or illness that has lasted (or will last) at least one year, or if that injury is expected to result in death.
+These assessments are made according to medical records, lab reports, and physical signs of injury or disease.
+If your injury fits the SSA’s definition, they consider many other factors to decide if you are eligible for either SSI or SSDI:

-Refer to the easy-to-use Benefit Eligibility Screening Tool to determine whether your injury qualifies for SSD benefits.
+Refer to the easy-to-use Benefit Eligibility Screening Tool to determine whether your injury qualifies for benefits.

-As Social Security disability lawyers in Nashville, Tennessee, Peter T. Skeie & Associates have carved a niche in handling SSD claims for the mentally ill.
+As Social Security and disability lawyers in Nashville, Tennessee, Peter T. Skeie & Associates has carved a niche in handling all types of claims for those with mental health disabilities.
 Usually appointed to these cases by Nashville social workers, Mr. Skeie has had success in these often difficult cases.
 He offers a strong voice and guiding hand to these claimants to ensure they get the compensation they deserve.

 Survivor claims